Danaroth83/remote-sensing-projects/README.md

     - Description of the validation framework
     - Discussion on the results:
       - Objective, through quality indices (presented through tables)
-      - Qualitative, by visually comparing the results Please follow the provided template to organize your data; the project structure is available at `projects\template\README.md`.
+      - Qualitative, by visually comparing the results.

 ### Handing out your deliverables
 The deliverables have to be added to your project main folder according to the